 - Entertainment – the U.S is beautiful, but driving can be tiring, and the scenery will only keep younger travelers enthralled for so long, take some books or prepare some games that can keep them amused on longer stretches.

-- Emergency provisions – breakdown kits, charged phones, blankets, flashlights, water, etc., ensure that should you experience a breakdown or become stuck help is accessible, and your group can stay comfortable until aid arrives.
+- Emergency kit – breakdown kits, charged phones, blankets, flashlights, water, etc., ensure that should you experience a breakdown or become stuck help is accessible, and your group can stay comfortable until aid arrives.
+If you need to jump the battery after accidentally leaving the lights on, it’s often a lot quicker to flag someone down than to wait for AAA.

 Embrace the open road